 xiv.
 The interest provisions in Paragraph 15 Schedule 2 and in Paragraph 10 Schedule 19 FA 1982 remain unchanged.

+Top of page

 Cessation of production

 i.
 If any participator claims an unrelievable field loss in respect of a field for which returns have not been made, all returns necessary to determine the amount of the loss will be required.